cds-hooks/docs/docs/hooks/index.md

 - Prefetch Token: A fixed value of either `Yes` or `No`, indicating whether this field can be tokenized in a prefetch template.
 - Description: The value of the property in the context JSON object, expressed both as the JSON data type as well as a functional description of the value.
 If this value can change according to the FHIR version in use, the description SHOULD describe the value for each supported FHIR version.

+### FHIR resources in context

+When potentially multiple FHIR resources value a single context field, these resources SHOULD be formatted as a FHIR Bundle.
+For example, multiple FHIR resources are necessary to describe all of the orders under review in the `order-review` hook's `orders` field.
+Hook definitions SHOULD prefer the use of FHIR Bundles over other bespoke data structures.

+Often, context is populated with in-progress or in-memory data that may not yet be available from the FHIR server.
+For example, `medication-prescribe` and `order-review` define context fields containing FHIR resources that represent draft resources.
+In this case,  the EHR should only provide these draft resources and not the full set of ordesr available from its FHIR server.
+The CDS service MAY pre-fetch or query for FHIR resources with other statuses.

-While a context with FHIR data SHOULD document any differences in the data between FHIR versions, when a context object is valued, all FHIR resources in context MUST be based on the same FHIR version.
+All FHIR resources in context MUST be based on the same FHIR version.

 Field | Priority | Prefetch Token | Description
 ----- | -------- | ---- | ----